saitejamalapati/saitejamalapati.github.io/index.md

 <a href="https://github.com/saitejamalapati/MultiThreading">Multi Threading</a><br>

-For more details contact through mail using saiteja.malapati@accoliteindia.com or through skype using malapatisaiteja@gmail.com.
+For more details contact using mail (saiteja.malapati@accoliteindia.com) or using skype (malapatisaiteja@gmail.com).